Nassau County, Florida: Ocean Highway and Port Authority

 The Ocean Highway & Port Authority (OHPA) functions as an autonomous governmental organization within Nassau County, Florida, responsible for the ownership and management of the seaport infrastructure at the Port of Fernandina.
 OHPA was founded in 1941 by the Florida Legislature.
 Relay Terminals is the current operating partner of the Port.

-The Port of Fernandina operates as a terminal for handling various commodities, including pulp and paper, steel exports, machinery, automotive components, chemicals, beverages, building materials, and food items.
-The port's container lines facilitate shipping routes to destinations such as Colombia, Venezuela, the Dominican Republic, Haiti, Jamaica, Aruba, Curaçao, and Bermuda.
-Notably, in 2020, the port was awarded a substantial grant exceeding one million dollars from the United States Department of Transportation to initiate a barge service.
+The Port of Fernandina is a terminal for pulp and paper as well as steel exports, machinery, auto parts, chemicals, beverages, chemicals, building materials and food products.
+Container lines from the port serve routes to Colombia, Venezuela, the Dominican Republic, Haiti, Jamaica, Aruba, Curaçao, and Bermuda.
+In 2020 the port received over a million dollar grant from the United States Department of Transportation to start a barge service.